UniMath/agda-unimath/HOWTO-INSTALL.md

 best practices, as well as the instructions below to ensure a smooth setup and workflow.

-#### Pre-commit hooks and Python dependencies {#pre-commit-hooks}
+#### <a name="pre-commit-hooks"></a>Pre-commit hooks and Python dependencies

 The `agda-unimath` library includes pre-commit hooks that enforce basic formatting rules.
 To utilize these hooks, if you did not install your environment using Nix, you'll need to install the `pre-commit` tool and the hooks' Python dependencies.
-The easiest way to accomplish this is by using the Python package manager `pip` and running the following command:
+The easiest way to accomplish this is by using the Python package manager `pip`.

+First, make sure that you have Python installed on your computer.
+Then run the following command from the repository's main folder:

 ```shell
 pip install -r scripts/requirements.txt
 ```

-Now, before you submit a Pull Request (PR) next time, you can run `pre-commit` by staging your changes and run the command `make pre-commit` from the repository's main folder.
+Now, before you submit a Pull Request (PR) next time, you can run `pre-commit` by staging your changes and executing the command `make pre-commit` from the repository's main folder.

 To have `pre-commit` run automatically before every commit, run the following